Jacob W. Gruber: History of Science

 Gruber went on to become a specialist in the history of 19th-century natural sciences, writing on Thomas Henry Huxley, Charles Darwin, and especially Richard Owen, founder of the British Museum of Natural History.
 Over a period of nearly two decades Gruber located, redacted, and edited the extensive extant Owen correspondence.

-In 1984 Gruber was a Fulbright Scholar at the Turnball Library in Wellington, New Zealand, where he researched the history of the discovery and description of the moa.
+In 1984 Gruber was a Fulbright Scholar at the Alexander Turnbull Library in Wellington, New Zealand, where he researched the history of the discovery and description of the moa.